 "But it's probably the show of the year where the tech writers are all there, looking for the emerging trends and the new technologies coming out.

 "Not many people have heard of us because we're a small British company who have jumped into a very big pond over in the US.
-We feel this will be a great showcase to spread the word."'Chock-a-block'
+We feel this will be a great showcase to spread the word."

 One floor above Fitbug in the Las Vegas Convention Center's South Hall, a much bigger UK-based tech firm will be showing its wares.